kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 ---
-title: Get familiar with Kosli
+title: Get Familiar with Kosli
-bookCollapseSection: true
+bookCollapseSection: false
 weight: 1
 ---

-# Get familiar with Kosli
+# Get Familiar with Kosli

 Kosli konsists of a database with a WEB UI to store information about the SW you build and run in your runtime environment, and a Kosli CLI